 Because the Awards and Endowment Committee is comprised of two subcommittees, the Committee shall have a minimum of ten voting members.
-Members consist of a Committee Chair, a co-Chair, three active or emeritus members per subcommittee, and one student representatives per subcommittee.
+Members consist of a Committee Chair, a co-Chair, three active or emeritus members per subcommittee, and one student representative per subcommittee.
 With the exception of the student representatives, committee members will serve three-year staggered terms.
-Student members serve one-year terms and are appointed by the President-elect.
+Student members serve one- year terms and are appointed by the President-elect.

-Responsibilities of the Chair of the Awards and Endowment Committee:
+Responsibilities of the Chair of the Awards and Endowment Committee

 - 1. Coordinate activities of the two subcommittees. - 2.
 Prepare and present the Awards and Endowment Committee report to the RSS Leadership Council at their mid-year meeting and at the meeting that immediately precedes the Society's annual meeting. - 3.
 Monitor, as appropriate, Subcommittees' conduct pursuant to the Conflict of Interest Policy. - 4.
-With the assistance of the RSS Business Office, oversee development and printing of the awards banquet program, which identifies award recipients and provides their background information. - 5.
-Host the Awards Ceremony at the Society's Annual Meeting. - The Chair announces the award, the award winner, and provides brief background information. - The Chair provides the plaque to the RSS President who presents it to the awardee so photos may be taken. - Awardees may make brief informal remarks, not to exceed 5 minutes in length. - The recipient of the Distinguished Service to Rural Life award is the only awardee invited speak, with a formal presentation not to exceed 15 minutes in length. - Comments made at the Annual Meeting by the Distinguished Service to Rural Life recipient may be published in the RSS eBulletin and posted on the RSS website.
+Ensure that nominees for awards have not violated any part of the RSS Code of Ethics. - 5.
+With the assistance of the RSS Business Office, oversee development and printing of the awards banquet program, which identifies award recipients and provides their background information. - 6.
+Host the Awards Ceremony at the Society's Annual Meeting. - a.
+The Chair announces the award, the award winner, and provides brief background information. - b.
+The Chair provides the plaque to the RSS President who presents it to the awardee so photos may be taken. - c.
+Awardees may make brief informal remarks, not to exceed 5 minutes in length. - d.
+The recipient of the Distinguished Service to Rural Life award is the only awardee invited speak, with a formal presentation not to exceed 15 minutes in length. - e.
+Comments made at the Annual Meeting by the Distinguished Service to Rural Life recipient may be published in the RSS eBulletin and posted on the RSS website.